slslslrhfem/FLAGNet/README.md

 ## How to use

-1. Prepare Python=3.6 Environments. ( Note that I had some issue for Python=3.9 Environments )
+1. Prepare Python=3.6 Environments. ( Note that This Project had some issue in model for Python=3.9 Environments )

 If you use conda Virtual Environments, then..